plexoos/offline-hft/README.md

 A number of typical BFC option chains can be found in `star-offline-hft/runBFC.sh`

-The reconstruction chains can be extended by running a maker from StHftPool libary with the 'HftMatTree' option.
+The reconstruction chains can be extended by running a maker from StHftPool libary with the `HftMatTree` option.
 The chain will create a root file (\*.hftree.root) with a tree that can be later used to visualize tracks and hits along with selected detector volumes or study Sti track losses in these volumes.
 The following is a sample chain of BFC options to reconstruct a \*.fz